-We start by a simple definition to unify terminology.
+We start by two simple definitions to unify terminology.
 A circuit is a 2-regular connected graph.
 A cycle is a graph with all degrees even (not necessarily connected).
 Sometimes the edge-set of such graph is referred to as a cycle as well.
+This notion (originating in the definition of homologies in algebraic topology) is not consistent with the rest of graph theory, where a cycle means also what we call a circuit.
+It is very convenient for dealing with the theory of flows, though.

-The following easy observation connects $\mathbb{Z}2$ -flows with cycles.
+The following easy observation connects \mathbb{Z}2 -flows with cycles.

-Observation 8 ( $\mathbb{Z}2$ -flow).
-Let G be a graph and f any $\mathbb{Z}2$ -flow on G. Then the support of f (that is, the set of edges with nonzero value of f) form a cycle.
+Observation 9 (\mathbb{Z}2 -flow).
+Let G be a graph and f any \mathbb{Z}2 -flow on G. Then the support of f (that is, the set of edges with nonzero value of f) is a cycle.

-In particular a graph has a NZ $\mathbb{Z}2$ -flow iff it is a cycle.
+In particular a graph has a NZ \mathbb{Z}2 -flow iff it is a cycle.

-Theorem 9 ( $\mathbb{Z}3$ -flow of cubic graphs).
+Theorem 10 (\mathbb{Z}3 -flow of cubic graphs).
 Let G be a cubic (i.e., 3-regular) graph.
 Then G admits a $NZ \mathbb{Z}3$ -flow iff G is bipartite.

 Proof.
 If G is bipartite, we direct all edges from one part to the other and assign 1 to each edge, clearly this is the desired flow.
-On the other hand, if G has a NZ $\mathbb{Z}3$ -flow, we may (reorienting G if necessary) assume that all edges assume the value 1.
+On the other hand, if G has a NZ \mathbb{Z}3 -flow, we may (reorienting G if necessary) suppose that all edges obtain the value 1.
 Clearly, if G is oriented in this way, then all vertices have all edges outgoing or all incoming.
 This defines the desired bipartition.

-Theorem 10 ( $\mathbb{Z}2^2$ -flow of cubic graphs).
+Theorem 11 (\mathbb{Z}2^2 -flow of cubic graphs).
 Let G be a cubic (i.e., 3-regular) graph.
-Then G admits a $NZ \mathbb{Z}2^2$ -flow iff G is edge-3-colorable.
+Then G admits a $NZ \mathbb{Z}2^2$ -flow iff G is edge 3-colorable.

-Notes: As opposed to the previous two characteristics (being a cycle and being bipartite), the condition in this theorem is NP-complete to check.
-We will meet frequently graphs that a cubic and fail to have edge 3-coloring.
+Notes: As opposed to the previous two characterisations (being a cycle and being bipartite), the condition in this theorem is NP-complete to check.
+We will frequently meet graphs that are cubic and fail to have edge 3-coloring.
 Such graphs (with some further assumptions, such as absence of bridges) are called snarks and will be discussed later on.

 Proof.
-A NZ $\mathbb{Z}2^2$ -flow can use only values from $A = \{(0,1), (1,0), (1,1)\}$ .
+A NZ \mathbb{Z}2^2 -flow can use only values from $A = \{(0,1), (1,0), (1,1)\}$.
 As we are calculating modulo 2, we don't care about the orientation.
 It is easy to check that if three (not necessarily distinct) elements of A sum to zero, they must be in fact distinct.
 Clearly if they are distinct, they sum to zero.
-Thus each NZ $\mathbb{Z}2^2$ -flow is in fact a proper edge-coloring using elements of A.
+Thus each NZ \mathbb{Z}2^2 -flow is in fact a proper edge-coloring using elements of A and every such proper edge-coloring is a NZ \mathbb{Z}2^2 -flow.

-Corollary 11 (3-edge-coloring and bridges).
-Let G be a cubic graph with bridges.
+Corollary 12 (3-edge-coloring and bridges).
+Let G be a cubic graph with at least one bridge.
 Then G is not edge-3-colorable.

 Proof.
-By the previous theorem, if G were edge-3-colorable, G admits a NZ $\mathbb{Z}2^2$ -flow, which is impossible if G has a bridge.
+By the previous theorem, if G were edge-3-colorable, G would admit a NZ \mathbb{Z}2^2 -flow, which is impossible if G has a bridge.

-In analogy with the chromatic number we define the flow number of a graph ${\cal G}$ to be the infimum ensures that the $\varphi(G)$ is defined (as $\infty$ ) if G has no NZ flow.
+In analogy with the chromatic number we define the flow number of a graph ${\cal G}$ to be the infimum ensures that the $\varphi(G)$ is defined (as ∞) if G has no NZ flow.
 As we will see soon, this happens iff G has a bridge.
+(In analogy: what graphs have no proper coloring?)